Alaska Wage Garnishment Laws

 The sole-wage-earner increase

 Alaska gives an extra layer of protection to a household that depends on one paycheck.
-If the debtor is the sole wage earner in the household, the weekly floor rises to seven hundred forty-three dollars rather than the standard four hundred seventy-three.
+If the debtor is the sole wage earner in the household, the weekly floor rises to $743 rather than the standard $473.
+That increase does not come from section 09.38.030 at all; it is AS 09.38.050(b), carried into current dollars by 8 AAC 95.030(e)(1), which is worth knowing because a creditor reading only the exemption section will not find it.
 This higher exemption is not automatic.
 The debtor must claim it by filing a sworn affidavit, made under penalty of perjury, stating that the household is supported by the debtor’s earnings alone.
 In Alaska practice this is typically done on the court’s Claim of Exemption form, filed within fifteen days of receiving the garnishment notice.
 Miss the window or skip the affidavit, and the lower floor applies even when the household genuinely qualifies.

 What counts as disposable earnings